© Unofficial Royalty 2024

 December 8, 1942 – Death of Prince Eitel Friedrich of Prussia, son of Wilhelm II, German Emperor, at Villa Ingenheim in Potsdam, Germany; buried at the Antique Temple in Sanssouci Park, Potsdam, Germany

 In 1906, Eitel Friedrich married Duchess Sophie Charlotte of Oldenburg.
 The couple had no children.
 The marriage was never a happy one as Eitel Friedrich was continually unfaithful and the couple divorced in 1926.
-After World War I and the end of the German Empire, Eitel Friedrich remained active in monarchist circles and was a supporter of the Stahlhelm paramilitary organization.
+After World War I and the end of the German Empire, Eitel Friedrich remained active in monarchist circles and supported the Stahlhelm paramilitary organization.
 He was later one of the founders of the Harzburg Front, a radical right-wing alliance formed to present unified opposition to the government of Chancellor Heinrich Brüning.
 However, Eitel Friedrich was an outspoken opponent of Hitler.
 When Eitel Friedrich died at the age of 59 in 1942, the Nazi regime refused to allow him any military honors at his funeral and forbade anyone to participate wearing their uniforms.
-Despite this, there was a large turnout of his former comrades, all in civilian clothes, who participated in his funeral.
+Despite this, many of his former comrades, all in civilian clothes, participated in his funeral.

 Unofficial Royalty: Prince Eitel Friedrich of Prussia